-Forest resources play a central role in the lives of Gwich'in participants and others living in the GSA.
-The forest provides fuelwood, wood for building, habitat for food plants, medicines, wildlife, recreational and tourism opportunities, and spiritual benefits.
+Forest resources play a central role in the lives of Gwich'in participants and others living in the Gwich'in Settlement Area (GSA). forest provides fuelwood, wood for building, habitat for wildlife, food plants, medicines, recreational and tourism opportunities, and spiritual benefits.

-There are two main types of forested areas in the GSA: riparian and upland. area has distinct growing conditions, types. of disturbances and types of forest stands.
+There are two main types of forested areas in the GSA: riparian and upland.
+Each area has distinct growing conditions. types disturbances and types of forest stands.

-1. Riparian forests: Riparian forests are forests that grow near water bodies such as the Mackenzie River, its delta, and tributaries.
+1. Riparian forests: Riparian forests grow near water bodies such as the Mackenzie River, its delta, and tributaries.
 Forest stands are primarily white spruce, alder, willows, and balsam poplar.
 Tree growth is slow due to the short summers and cool temperatures.
-Lower permafrost levels near the water and fertilising from floods help the trees grow better than upland areas.
+Lower permafrost levels near the water and fertilizing from floods help the trees grow better than those in upland areas.
 White spruce trees grow to a height of about 25 metres (80 feet), with diameters up to 80 cm.